ceedee666/modern-abap-curriculum/docs/transactional_app.md

 }
 ```

-Lets analyze the behavior definition.
+Let's analyze the behavior definition.
 The first line states that the behavior is implemented in the ABAP class `ZBP_I_PRODUCT`.
 Note, that we did not create this class so far.
 Use the
 available quick fix (i.e. the little light bulb; it can also be invoked by pressing `<ctrl>-1`) to create this class.
-Activate is afterwards.
+Activate is afterward.

 The lines starting with `persistent table` define the database tables, in which the data is stored.
-This is needed for the create, update and delete operations.
+This is needed for the create, update, and delete operations.
-The lines staring with `lock` define the strategies for concurrency control.
+The lines starting with `lock` define the strategies for concurrency control.
 ABAP RAP supports optimistic and pessimistic concurrency control.
 Details of the different approaches are described in the
 [documentation](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/d315c13677d94a6891beb3418e3e02ed.html).
 In this example
 pessimistic concurrency control is used.
 This means that business objects are locked for modification.
 Only one user is able to change a business object at a time.
 The lines starting with `authorization` specify that the authorization for the business object is controlled by the root entity, the authorization master.

 The available operations for each entity are defined within the curly braces.
-The following code snippets specifies that:
+The following code snippets specify that:

-1. Create, update and delete operations are available for the `Z_I_Product` entity.
+1. Create, update, and delete operations are available for the `Z_I_Product` entity.
 1. Child entities can be created via the `_Rating` association.

 ```abap